Vector35/binaryninja-api/docs/dev/plugins.md

 If you wish to debug your python scripts, there are a few methods:

 ### Remote debugging with VSCode:

 1. In VSCode, open the Run and Debug sidebar.
-2. Create a `launch.json` file if one does not already exist, or open `launch.json` if one does.
+1. Create a `launch.json` file if one does not already exist, or open `launch.json` if one does.
-3. In `launch.json`, select Add Configuration > Python > Remote Attach
+1. In `launch.json`, select Add Configuration > Python > Remote Attach
-4. Enter a host of `localhost` and any port
+1. Enter a host of `localhost` and any port
-5. Set the path mapping to be from `/` to `/` (Windows: `C:\\` to `C:\\`)
+1. Set the path mapping to be from `/` to `/` (Windows: `C:\\` to `C:\\`)
-6. Open Binary Ninja
+1. Open Binary Ninja
-7. Use `connect_vscode_debugger(port=12345)` in the Python Console, using whichever port you selected in `launch.json`.
+1. Use `connect_vscode_debugger(port=12345)` in the Python Console, using whichever port you selected in `launch.json`.
-8. In VSCode, start debugging.
+1. In VSCode, start debugging.
 You should see the bottom toolbar change color, and the debugger should be attached.

-### Remote debugging with IntelliJ PyCharm Professional **(Does not work on PyCharm Community)**:
+### Remote debugging with IntelliJ PyCharm

+**WARNING**: Does not work on PyCharm Community, requires PyCharm Professional

 1. In PyCharm, add a Run Configuration for Python Debug Server.
 Give it a name and choose a port and host.
-2. Run the `pip install` script displayed in the Run Configuration using whichever python interpreter you have selected for Binary Ninja.
+1. Run the `pip install` script displayed in the Run Configuration using whichever python interpreter you have selected for Binary Ninja.
-3. In PyCharm, start debugging.
+1. In PyCharm, start debugging.
 You should see "Waiting for process connection..." in the Debugger panel.
-4. Open Binary Ninja
+1. Open Binary Ninja
-5. Use `connect_pycharm_debugger(port=12345)` in the Python Console, using whichever port you selected in the Run Configuration.
+1. Use `connect_pycharm_debugger(port=12345)` in the Python Console, using whichever port you selected in the Run Configuration.
 You should now see "Connected" in the PyCharm Debugger panel.